BUEC500C1/api-design-lqi25/README.md

 - I, a city dweller, want to know the current weather conditions in the city where I live.
 - I, an airport worker, want to know the future weather around the airport.

+## OpenWeather API
+The OpenWeather API supports multiple functions, which can get the current weather conditions, historical weather records, and forecast future weather conditions by city name, latitude and longitude.
+You need to register at https://openweathermap.org/api and get the API key.
+The obtained data format is json data, which includes temperature, weather, latitude and longitude, humidity and other information.